-Health Department Announces Additional First And Second Dose Vaccine Appointments
+Health Department Announces Additional First and Second Dose Vaccine Appointments

 - Spanish appointment line: 423-209-5384

-- Spanish vaccine webpage: https://vaccine.hamiltontn.gov/ (Click the Spanish tab at the top of the page).
+- Spanish vaccine webpage: vaccine.hamiltontn.gov (Click the Spanish tab at the top of the page).

 All three call center lines are open Monday-Friday from 8AM-4PM.
 Due to high call volume, callers may experience a busy signal and need to hang up and call back.